Humidity issues

 Registrate gray mold infection with InfoGrow log and learn how to avoid infections.

-The process of Botrytis infection can be described in three stages (Körner et al, 2014):
+The process of gray mold infection can be described in three stages (Körner et al, 2014):

 1. Spore formation and distribution,